Computing Policies That Account For The Effects Of Human Agent Uncertainty During Execution In Markov Decision Processes: H-B B Branch And Bound Details

-As we have seen in equation \ref{eqn:stochasticized_policy}, a determinisitic policy translates to a stochastic policy after state aliasing.
-Using the same functions, a partial deterministic policy can be mapped to a partial stochastic policy.
-If we could do so, then we could relax the setting to a fully observable MDP and compute the of the PC-MDP as an upperbound.
+As we have seen in equation \ref{eqn:stochasticized_policy}, a determinisitic policy translates to a stochastic policy after accounting for uncertainty effects.
+Using the same functions, a partial deterministic policy at each node of the H-B\&B search space can be mapped to a partial stochastic policy.
+If we could do so, then we could relax the setting to a fully observable MDP and compute the optimal value of the PC-MDP as an upperbound using the logic stated previously.

-The problem with what we have said so far is that we \emph{cannot} know the partial probabilities of the actions (including $a_{\O}$) as it these probabilities are affected by the rest of the policy.
-So instead, we compute a lower bound on the probabilities of the actions in a state.
+The problem with what we have said so far is that we \emph{cannot} know the partial probabilities of the actions (including $a_{\O}$) until the entire policy is complete.
+So instead, we compute a lower bound on final action probabilities in a state.
 The lowerbound for delay probability ($\pi_{sa}(s,a_{\O},\pi_d) $) is computed by considering that all undefined state policies will \emph{not} conflict with the state-policies defined thus far, i.e. $\pi_d(s_i) == \pi_d(s_j)$ where $s_i$ represents the state's whose policy is defined, and $s_j$ is an undefined state.
-Then the probability is computed as per equation \ref{eqn:non-policy_action_prob}.
-As for the policy action probabilities, we use misclassification probabilities from $p_c$ and multiply it with one minus the maximum delay probability possible.
-The maximum possible delay is computed by considering the worst possible case of policy conflicts for the probability sum to be maximum (for each state).
-So equation \ref{eqn:stochasticized_policy} becomes
+Then the probability is computed as per equation \ref{eqn:extra-sensing_action_prob}.
+So now we have lower-bounded the probability of $a^+$, this still leaves the normal policy actions.

+For the policy action probabilities, the lower-bound likelihood changed from Equation \ref{eqn:stochasticized_policy} to Equation \ref{eqn:pdmax}.
+In this, we use the \emph{maximum} probability of extra-sensing actions possible from any policy completion.
+The maximum possible delay is computed by considering the worst case of policy conflicts; every state that can be misclassified and not yet assigned a policy action will have a different action to the current state.
+This results in the maximum possible likelihood for extra-sensing action.

-Now we have probabilities for actions that are less than or equal to the probabilities for the same actions for any possible policy completion.
-With these probabilities we can get the value of the associated ``PC-MDP" by value iteration.
-As we showed in the lemma, the value associated with this policy--where all the predefined action probabilities are lower-- will be greater than or equal to any policy completion on the original partial policy.
+Now we have probabilities for actions in the current partial-policy that are less than or equal to the probabilities for the same actions in any possible policy completion.
+With these probabilities we can get the value of the associated ``PC-MDP" (defined in section 2.1) by value iteration.
+As we showed in the lemma, the policy value --when all the fixed action probabilities are lower-- will be greater than or equal to any policy completion on the original partial policy.